Safety

 Communication

-Most people speak English in the major cities so you don’t have to worry about learning Bulgarian, unless you want to!
-If you do want to learn and you live in Bulgaria, contact us as we can recommend some great teachers!
+Most people speak English in the major cities.
+If you do want to learn and you live in Bulgaria, contact us as we can recommend some great Bulgarian language teachers.

 Social life